 Are you getting married at the one location or does your wedding day timeline involve multiple locations?
 If your wedding day is taking place at one venue only and no travel is required, then you can skip this step.
 Alternatively, if you need to travel from A to B then don’t forget to make an allowance for this.
 It may also be advised to add an additional 10 – 15mins onto the travel time.
 This should allow for any traffic/accidents or unforeseen events which could occur in transit.

 This can be somewhat of a variant.
 The duration of a ceremony will usually depend on the celebrant or priest.
-Some may be done in 20mins while others may take 50mins.
-It's best to talk with your celebrant or church and ask how long they expect their ceremony to run for.
-If you haven't booked either of these, then we would normally leave a 45min window for the wedding ceremony.
+According to celebrant Meggan Brummer, a ceremony is best when it’s punchy, engaging and meaningful.
+She suggests keeping it around the 20-minute mark.
+But while some ceremonies may be done in 20mins, other religious ceremony’s may take 50mins, so it’s best to talk with your celebrant or church and ask how long they expect their ceremony to run for.

 Once again, if your wedding day involves travel, don’t forget to allow another period for this when the time comes to go from your bride/groom prep to the ceremony.

 The time required can vary from couple to couple and photographer to photographer.
-On average we like to leave a 2hr window for the bride and groom prep.
-An additional 1hr may be needed if you want both bridal parties photographed and there is only one photographer.
-In this instance, both bridal parties will need to be getting ready relatively close to each other.
+On average we like to allow 2 hours for the bride prep and 1-2 hours for the groom prep.
+Some additional travel time may be needed if you want both bridal parties photographed and there is only one photographer.
+In this instance, each bridal party should look for a prep location (home or hotel) that is relatively close to each other.
 This time frame will give the photographer plenty of opportunity to photograph all the details, the entire bridal party getting ready and include some time for creative shots without everything feeling too rushed.
 After all, you want the process of getting married to be relaxed and fun, not rushed and stressful.

 So you should now have the majority of your wedding day timeline organised.
 From the bride/groom prep all the way through to sunset.
 It’s now time to tack your reception onto the end and see how it all looks.
 Most receptions will have a cocktail period for guests before they enter the room.
 While this is taking place it will give the photographer some time to take care of your room and detail shots.
 Depending on the venue, guests will often enter a reception around 6 – 6.30pm.
 The duration of your reception will depend on how long you book the venue for.
 It will also depend on what time their license of operation runs until.
 In most cases, your reception should slot in nicely after sunset or your location photos.
 If sunset doesn’t occur until later in the evening then you will still have that small window for photos that we spoke about at the start of this guide.